OpenQuadruped/spot_mini_mini/README.md

 ![NO_FALL](spot_bullet/media/spot_rough_ARS.gif)

-What's even better, is that the same agent `#149` is able to adapt to unseen commands, making high-level system integration straightforward.
+What's even better, is that the same agent `#149` can adapt to unseen commands, making high-level system integration straightforward.
 Here it is being teleoperated using `Forward`, `Lateral`, and `Yaw` commands.

 ![UNIVERSAL](spot_bullet/media/spot_universal.gif)